Economy, Civility on Ballot in Key Dallas-Area House Fight

 The Challenger

-Thirty-five-year-old Colin Allred has never run for an elected office before, but people around Dallas might have known him because he played four seasons in the NFL as a linebacker for the Tennessee Titans.
+Thirty-five-year-old Colin Allred has never run for an elected office, but people around Dallas might have known him because he played four seasons in the NFL as a linebacker for the Tennessee Titans.

-He wasn't a star linebacker, but he was a hard worker, Allred said.
+Allred said he wasn't a star linebacker, but he was a hard worker.
 He worked hard when he played for Baylor University in Waco so he would have a chance at the NFL.
 He hoped to make enough money for law school.

 He speaks of his lifelong ties to the community and his first-hand understanding of the needs and challenges of the people he hopes to represent.
 He said Sessions’ D.C. ambitions have distanced him, literally and ideologically, from his Dallas constituents.